wayneIBM/vpc-on-classic/errors.md

 ## security_group_vpc_default
 **Message**: Cannot delete the default security group for a VPC.

 The default security group cannot be deleted.
-For information on the default security group, refer to the guide on [Updating the default security group](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-updating-the-default-security-group).
+For information on the default security group, refer to [Updating the default security group](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-updating-the-default-security-group).

 ## service_manager_service_failure
 **Message**: None